Finishing The Past

 The Creation of a Mind Story

 The problem is that consciously overriding the fight or flight response would mean that it has been triggered incorrectly.
-In such case, the repressed content will be pushed back into conscious awareness to be reexamined, so that the conditioned reaction could be corrected.
+In such a case, the repressed content will be pushed back into conscious awareness to be reexamined, so that the conditioned reaction could be corrected.
 But, that also means that all the anxiety and confusion it holds will come back with it.
 So, as long as the person doesn’t have the mental and emotional capacity to deal with the traumatic memory, surrendering control and allowing the unconscious to run the show is their only option.

 To keep the traumatic memories from resurfacing, the trigger has to be handled as is – without questioning or invalidating it.
 Therefore, when experiencing the traumatic reaction, the traumatized person usually won’t act to counter the effects and suppress the emotional surge.
 Instead, they act to justify the reaction by creating a mind-story.